Membership Types & Fees

 Trainee membership is free.
 This does not include the AIC Journal; however, you have the option of adding the journal subscription to your trainee membership for a fee.

-Sometimes members take a break from membership, for example, if they are travelling overseas for a fellowship year or going on maternity leave.
+Sometimes members take a break from membership, for example, if they are travelling overseas for a fellowship year or going on parental leave.
 If you are not able to claim back your fees during this period, please contact us so we can put your membership on hold or provide you with a short-term solution.
 Contact the Membership Manager.

 Private anaesthetists can claim all or a portion of their fees as a business expense depending on the portion of their private practice.